Can Siblings Force the Sale of

 One of the tasks for the executor is to have the property appraised to determine its value at the time of the person’s death.
 An appraiser will compare the property to others within the same area and of similar size and age.
 They will also look at the condition of the property.
 An outdated property will have lower value even if it is in good condition than one that has been recently renovated.

 Consider a Buyout

-One option for siblings with real property is to discuss a buyout.
+One option for siblings inheriting a house with no mortgage is to discuss a buyout.
 If all the siblings own the property together equally, the one who wants to keep the house could buy out their siblings.
 They would pay each sibling their portion of the inheritance based on the total value of the house.